mohitjain/mohitjain/_posts/2012-12-21-8-collections-in-backbone-js-learning-backbone-js.md

 ## Agenda

-So from previous lessons we know how to create a Person model, We know how to create PersonView and we how to define inline and external templates.
-In this lesson we will learn collections in backbone js and in lesson we will learn how define views for collections in backbone js.
+So from previous lessons, we know how to create a Person model, We are aware how to create PersonView and us how to define inline and external templates.
+In this lesson, we will learn collections in backbone js and in the lesson we will learn how to define views for collections in backbone js.

 ## What we have till now

-So here is the code that we have from previous lesson.
+So here is the code that we have from the previous lesson.

 {% highlight javascript %}
 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'worker'
     }
 });

 var PersonView = Backbone.View.extend({
     tagName: 'li',

     template: _.template( $('#personTemplate').html()),

     initialize: function(){
         this.render();
     },

     render: function(){
         this.$el.html( this.template(this.model.toJSON()));
     }
 });

 // calls from console